 Any number of now-famous artists made it big with thanks to the success of what started out as a side project.
 Say you’re a bass player who secretly wants to write songs and sing.
 Nothing’s stopping you.
 That tune you’ve been humming just might be something big if you ever get around to it, so do it!

 You Get Stuff to Add to Your Reel, Repertoire, Resume

 When you do cool stuff and are the sole creative, you get to add that to your reel, repertoire, or resume.
 Now, guess what?
 You’ve got super cool stuff to show to potential clients, investors, and people you want to work with.
 Need I say more?

 The more successful we become, the easier it is to get set in our ways and soft around the middle.
 Challenging yourself keeps you sharp and prepared to work hard, go up against the competition, and push yourself day after day.

 You Have Choices

 Side projects can be as small or large as you want them to be.
-They can be directing a feature film or shooting a 30 second tears reel for you new upcoming web series.
+They can be directing a feature film or shooting a 30 second reel for your new, upcoming web series.
 They can push or pull you in whatever direction you want, even towards your own personal growth.
 What are your weaknesses?
 What are the darker or more deviant sides of your personality like?
 How would a side project help you grapple with them?
-You may strike a deep chord, work some things out for yourself, and find your audience along the way.
+You might just strike a deep chord, work some things out for yourself, and find your audience along the way.